cultureamp/event_framework/README.md

 API has been designed to make the happy-path simple, and the complex-path uncomplicated.

+## Contributing to this framework
+The follow commands make it possible for you to run tests and develop this library further:
+- `bin/setup`
+- `bin/task_runner reset_all`
+- `rspec`

 ## Domain Objects

 In order to reduce the risk of naming collisions with existing murmur code, domain